tgirke/tgirke.github.io/members.md

 record.
-OTHER HANDS-ON EXPERIENCE: (i) Data analysis programming environments for reproducible research. (ii) Parallelization of data analysis tasks on computer clusters. (iii) Experience with Python, database and web service development are also a plus.
+OTHER HANDS-ON EXPERIENCE: (i) Data analysis programming environments for reproducible research. (ii) Parallelization of data analysis tasks on computer clusters. (iii) Experience with Python, database and web service development is also a plus.
 To apply for this position, please email your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).